 Call for Projects

-The community aims to effectively translate current research topics on perioperative support and solutions for the intelligent, connected operating room of the future into clinical practice.
-We are looking for innovative projects that contribute to the overarching goals of our community and address integration and innovation in surgery.
-Through the funding of the first community projects, we aim to establish relevant foundations for the community.
+The community aims to translate current research topics on perioperative support and solutions for the intelligent, networked operating room of the future into clinical practice in a targeted manner.
+To this end, we are looking for innovative projects that contribute to the overarching goals of our community and address integration and innovation in surgery.
+By funding the community projects in the second selection round, the community aims to close further gaps on the path to an open, networked operating room based on the existing foundations.
+To this end, the project ideas submitted must address at least two of the following key areas.

 Thematic Focus Areas